wso2/docs-is/en/docs/guides/identity-federation/apple.md

             </tr>
             <tr>
                 <td>Callback URL</td>
-                <td>This is the service provider's URL to which authorization codes are sent.
-Upon successful authentication, the browser should be redirected to this URL.
-The URL should be specified in the following format: <code>https://:/acs</code></td>
+                <td>This is the URL to which the browser should be redirected after the authentication is successful.
+This should be the commonauth endpoint of Identity server.</td>
                 <td><code>https://localhost:9443/commonauth</code></td>
             </tr>
             <tr>